 Teen Volunteer Program

 offers students a fun way to complete community service hours and

-interested, please complete a
+please submit a

-volunteer application or contact Volunteer
+or contact the Volunteer Coordinator, Danielle Wilson,

 firstname.lastname@example.org or (512) 263-2885.

 The Friends of the Library recently awarded scholarships